 Scammers reel in victims via email

 Phishing is something bad actors use to trick you into sharing passwords, credit card numbers, and other sensitive information.
-These fraudulent emails look like they’re coming from a trusted institution, such as a college or university.
+These can come as either fraudulent emails that look like they’re coming from a trusted institution, such as a college or university, or a fake website posing as a college institution, trying to squeeze personal information out of you.
 According to a recent report by the FBI’s Internet Crime Complaint Center, Americans lost more than $57 million to phishing scams last year.

 “Sometimes hackers want your credit card or other personal information, sometimes they want to put malware on your computer, tablet, or phone – or both,” a spokesperson for the Federal Trade Commission tells Yahoo Life.
 “Once they get your information, they might use it themselves or sell it.
 But either way, that’s something you want to avoid.”

 Rather than stressing about whether you’ve fallen victim to a phishing scheme, let technology figure it out for you.
-Software programs like Malwarebytes Premium not only scan your devices for suspicious files, but also remove any viruses and malware that might be hiding on your computer.
+Software programs like Malwarebytes Premium not only scan your devices for suspicious files, but also remove any viruses and malware that might be hiding on your computer and warn you if you’re visiting a suspicious site, perhaps posing as a college or university website.
 As one of the top antivirus software tools on the market, Malwarebytes Premium delivers near-perfect detection rates with four layers of real-time protection operating around the clock.

 Paying for college the smart way

 Filling out financial aid forms requires college applicants to submit a lot of personal information online such as tax filings and Social Security numbers.
 This is just the type of highly sensitive financial information that scammers are looking for.